TO THE OFFICIAL WEBSITE

 The Crowd Pleaser Contest will, as ever, be open to all types of entertainers and will be conducted on the free outdoor stage in the center of town.
 (The rules are here.)
 The audience selects the Crowd Pleaser winner by purchasing tickets to use as votes for their favorite act.
 (Encourage your talented friends to think about entering! – it’s really just a great way to perform in front of an appreciative audience.)

-There will be four Crowd Pleaser contests this year: two Youth-only segments on Friday and Saturday afternoons (17 and under), and the regular Adult contests Friday evening and Saturday night (all with limited performance slots available – first come, first served).
+Watch for our updated-for-2015 events schedule next year to see when the Adult and Youth-only (17 and under) Crowd Pleaser segments will be.
+(Each Crowd Pleaser Contest has limited performance slots available – first come, first served).
 All types of performers may sign up (at set times, behind the stage) for the sets… 10 minutes for Adult, 6 minutes for Youth.
 (Performances going over the time limit will be disqualified from the contest, so prepare well!)
 Groups, duets, or solos, it’s all good – it just has to be live.
-It’s free to participate – and the winner from each contest will be awarded a $100 prize!
+It’s free to participate – and the winner from each contest will be awarded an excellent prize.
 Winners will be announced 30 minutes after each contest ends (and on the website, after the festival weekend is but a wonderful memory).

 Crowd Pleaser winners are, as ever, determined by votes cast by the audience of the day.
 To vote for your favorite performer/s, purchase tickets from the folks behind the stage or staff walking through the crowd… and place the tickets in the can that corresponds with the performer’s number.